 Seasonal screenwash: winter vs summer formulas

-Summer screenwash: This product focuses on removing bugs, pollen, dust, and traffic film.
+For warmer months, summer screenwash focuses on removing bugs, pollen, dust, and traffic film.
 It has little or no antifreeze, so it’s often cheaper and tailored for warmer conditions.

 Concentrated vs ready-mixed: which is better?

-Concentrated: It must be diluted with water before use.
+Like some car pre wash products, concentrated screenwash must be diluted with water before use.
 They require less packaging, so concentrated products are more cost-effective and eco-friendly and they also allow you to adjust strength based on season or needs.

-Ready-mixed: It’s pre-diluted and ready to pour, which makes it convenient and hassle-free.
+Ready-mixed screenwash is pre-diluted and ready to pour, which makes it convenient and hassle-free.
 It’s usually a bit pricier per litre, but it’s ideal for quick top-ups, and the consistent formula means there are no mixing errors.
+If you prefer convenience, go ready-mixed.
+For flexibility and value, concentrated is best.

 Key ingredients to look for (and avoid)

-Look for: Surfactants to break down grease, dirt, and bugs for effective cleaning.
+It’s important to look for surfactants to break down grease, dirt, and bugs for effective cleaning.
 Alcohols will help prevent freezing and enhance cleaning power.
-Similarly, anti-freeze agents will protect against freezing in cold weather, and water conditioners will prevent mineral buildup and protect washer jets.
-If you have small children, it’s worth looking for a screenwash that contains Bitrex, the most bitter-tasting substance in the world, which is added to make the sometimes brightly coloured liquids extremely unpalatable and thus discourage accidental swallowing.
+Similarly, anti-freeze agents will protect against freezing in cold weather, and water conditioners will prevent mineral build-up and protect washer jets.

-The best screenwash to buy 2025
+The best screenwash tested by Parkers 2025

 Pros